-They should swim in a venue where water quality is tested regularly and conditions are posted daily on the venue's website.
-If any issues occur you should have ample time to reschedule or change the event location.
+All events are scheduled to occur in Utah State Parks.
+Water quality is tested regularly and conditions are posted daily of each State Park website.
+If any issues occur we should have ample time to reschedule or change the event location.

-By swimming these events virtually each week, participants have built in schedule flexibility to adjust the event swim due to poor weather conditions without losing the opportunity to complete the swim.
+By swimming these events virtually each week, we have built in schedule flexibility to adjust the event swim due to poor weather conditions without our participants losing the opportunity to complete the swim.